ronilaukkarinen/typora-novelist-theme/README.md

-# Typora Novelist - A distract-free writing theme for Typora
+# Typora Novelist - A distraction free writing theme for Typora

 Typora CSS theme.
 Plain and simple.
 Aiming for the best experience for writing a novel.